cosmos/ibc/spec/ics-2-consensus-verification/README.md

 #### ValidityPredicateBase

 `ValidityPredicateBase` is the data that is being used by the `ValidityPredicate`s.
-The exact type is dependent on the type of `ValidityPredicate`.
-The `ValidityPredicateBase`s SHOULD have a function `Height() int64`.
+The exact type is dependent on the type of `ValidityPredicate` - likely the structure will contain the last commit, including signatures and validator set metadata, from the consensus algorithm.

+A `ValidityPredicateBase` MUST have a function `Height() int64`.
 The function returns the height of the `ValidityPredicateBase`.
-A `ValidityPredicateBase` can verify a `Header` only if it has a higher height than itself. `ValidityPredicateBase`s have to be generated from `Consensus`, which assigns unique heights for each `ValidityPredicateBase`.
-Two `ValidityPredicateBase` on a same chain SHOULD NOT have same height, if not equal.
-Such event is called an "equivocation", and the proof for it can be generated and submitted(see Subprotocols-Freeze).
+A `ValidityPredicateBase` can verify a `Header` only if it has a higher height than itself.

+`ValidityPredicateBase` MUST be generated from an instance of `Consensus`, which assigns unique heights for each `ValidityPredicateBase`.
+Two `ValidityPredicateBase` on the same chain SHOULD NOT have the same height if they do not have equal commitment roots.
+Such an event is called an "equivocation", and should one occur, a proof should be generated and submitted so that the client can be frozen.

 ```typescript
 type ValidityPredicateBase interface {